scilus/scil-documentation/source/arriving/setup_computer.rst

     }
     PS1="\$(git_branch)$PS1"

 In the next steps, you will have to *clone* and *fork* Git repositories.
-In short, *cloning* a repository means "downloading" it to your computer using the :bash:`git clone` command with the URL found by clicking on the green "<> Code" button on the Github page of the repository.
+In short, *cloning* a repository means "downloading" it to your computer using the :bash:`git clone` command with the link found by clicking on the green "<> Code" button on the Github page of the repository, under the SSH tab.
 Moreover, *forking* a repository means creating your own version of the repository by clicking on the "Fork" button on the Github page of the repository.

+To connect to Github without supplying your username and password each time you interact with Git, it is useful to add a SSH key to your Github account.
+This `link <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=linux>`_ explains in details the procedure.
+For the next steps, we assume that your SSH key is set and working.
+If it is not the case, you can always use the URL in the HTTPS tab of the green "<> Code" button when cloning a repository.

 More details on the use of Git are available here: :ref:`ref_git`.

 Scilpy
 """"""

 `Scilpy <https://github.com/scilus/scilpy>`_ is the main library supporting research and development at the lab.
 It currently supports python versions 3.8 to 3.10, so make sure you have followed all the previous steps.
-Once your python distribution is correctly installed, Scilpy can be installed by following the procedure outlined below:
+Once your python distribution is correctly installed and your virtual environment is active, scilpy can be installed by following the procedure outlined below:

     .. code-block:: bash